 An explanation of how the assessment methods correlate to the module or lesson structure of the course

-Your summary should be similar in form to the example below:
+Your summary should be similar in form to this example:

 “Students will be assessed individually based on their demonstration of the learning objectives for each lesson.
-Each lesson will include a written examination consisting of objective assessment items that will test learners’ basic recall of the information presenting in the lesson as well as at least one essay question or equivalent written assessment item that will measure learners’ understanding of the major concepts presented in the lesson.”
+Each lesson will include a written examination consisting of objective assessment items that will test learners’ basic recall of the information presented in the lesson as well as at least one essay question or equivalent written assessment item that will measure learners’ understanding of the major concepts presented in the lesson.”

 Please respond in detail to the directive below.

-Write out your summary and circle each criterion required for the summary by DAU.
+Write your summary and circle each DAU criterion.